 leading to the perturbative expansion of the \qbox.
 It is worth introducing a diagrammatic representation of the $\hat{Q}$-box perturbative expansion, as a collection of irreducible valence-linked Goldstone diagrams \cite{Kuo71}.

-The \qbox~is then employed to solve non-linear matrix equations to derive \heff~ by way of iterative techniques such as the Kuo-Krenciglowa and Lee-Suzuki ones \cite{Suzuki80}, or graphical non-iterative methods \cite{Suzuki11}.
-We have verified that the latter provides a faster and more stable convergence to the solution of \heff, and these are the techniques we have employed in present work.

-In order to derive our \heffs, we include in our $\hat{Q}$-box expansion one- and two-body Goldstone diagrams through third order in the two-nucleon potential and up to first order in the three-nucleon ($NNN$) one.
+The \qbox~ is then employed to solve nonlinear matrix equations to derive \heff~ by way of iterative techniques such as the Kuo-Krenciglowa and Lee-Suzuki ones \cite{Suzuki80}, or graphical noniterative methods \cite{Suzuki11}.
+We have verified that the latter provide a faster and more stable convergence to the solution of \heff, and these are the techniques we have employed in present work.
+In order to derive our \heffs, we include in our $\hat{Q}$-box expansion one- and two-body Goldstone diagrams through third order in the two-nucleon potential and up to first order in the three-nucleon (NNN) one.
 In Ref. \cite{Coraggio12a} a complete list of diagrams with $NN$ vertices can be found.
-As regards the diagrams at first order in $NNN$ potential, as well as their analytical expressions, they are reported in Refs. \cite{Fukui18,Ma19}.
+The diagrams at first order in the $NNN$ potential, as well as their analytical expressions, are reported in Refs. \cite{Fukui18,Ma19}.
 It should be noted that these expressions are the coefficients of the one-body and two-body terms arising from the normal-ordering decomposition of the three-body component of a many-body Hamiltonian \cite{HjorthJensen17}.
-In Ref. \cite{Holt14}, Holt and coworkers have shown that the uncertainty linked to neglecting higher-order contributions from $NNN$ vertices (residual $NNN$ forces) is small.
+In Ref. \cite{Holt14}, Holt and coworkers showed that the uncertainty linked to neglecting higher-order contributions from $NNN$ vertices (residual $NNN$ forces) is small.

-An important issue that has to be stressed is the fact that the nuclear systems we are going to investigate are characterized by many valence nucleons, and this means that one should derive many-body \heffs~which depend on the number of valence particles.
-This implies that the \qbox~should include at least contributions from three-body diagrams accounting for the three-body interaction induced by the 2NF between the valence nucleons and the configurations outside the model space.
+An important issue that has to be stressed is the fact that the nuclear systems we are going to investigate are characterized by many valence nucleons, and this means that one should derive many-body \heffs~ which depend on the number of valence particles.
+This implies that the \qbox~ should include at least contributions from three-body diagrams accounting for the three-body interaction induced by the 2NF between the valence nucleons and the configurations outside the model space.

-The tool we employ to diagonalize the SM Hamiltonian is KSHELL code \cite{KSHELL}, which cannot perform the diagonalization of a three-body \heff.
+The tool we employ to diagonalize the SM Hamiltonian is the KSHELL code \cite{KSHELL}, which cannot perform the diagonalization of a three-body \heff.
 Then, we derive a density-dependent two-body term from the three-body contribution arising from the calculation of nine one-loop diagrams (see the graphs in Fig. 8 of Ref. \cite{Coraggio20c}) at second order in perturbation theory \cite{Polls83}.